JetBrains/Qodana/topics/qodana-clang.md

 In this command, the `QODANA_TOKEN` variable refers to the [project token](project-token.md) that lets you upload inspection results to Qodana Cloud.
-If you omit the `QODANA_TOKEN` variable, the inspection results will be available in the `qodana.sarif.json` saved in the `/results` directory of your project root.
+If you omit the `QODANA_TOKEN` variable, the inspection results will be available in the `qodana.sarif.json` that is saved in the `/results` directory of your project root.

 You can also set a custom location for the compilation database file.
 For this, specify the path relative to the project root in the Docker command: